aggie-d/Optimizing-Ethylene-Cracking-Using-Symbolic-Regression/README.md

 The practical goal is to produce a compact feasibility-boundary equation, not just a black-box classifier.

-**IMPORTANT**
+**IMPORTANT:**
 The dataset used for this project has been omitted from this repo.
 The dataset must included all variables used.
-The dataset must be renamed to 'AllSAMPLES.xlsx', or the code must be updated to reflect the new name of the dataset.
+The dataset must be renamed to `AllSAMPLES.xlsx`, or the code must be updated to reflect the new name of the dataset.

 ## Project Overview